kragen/derctuo/markdown/hot-fabrication.md

 graphite or diamond dust might be better than vice versa.
-Zirconium carbide is even more refractory than zirconia (to the point that I doubt the above-mentioned thermites can sinter it), but its standard enthalpy of formation is smaller, only -207 kJ/mol to zirconia's -1080 kJ/mol and [alumina]'s -1675.7 kJ/mol; so it's conceivable that it might need a boost to fully fuse upon ignition.
-Analogous considerations apply to [zirconium boride], for which this process is already in use, under the name "[self-propagating high-temperature synthesis]".
+Zirconium carbide is even more refractory than zirconia (to the point that I doubt the above-mentioned thermites can sinter it), but its standard enthalpy of formation is smaller, only -207 kJ/mol to zirconia’s -1080 kJ/mol and [alumina]’s -1675.7 kJ/mol; so it’s conceivable that it might need a boost to fully fuse upon ignition.
+Analogous considerations apply to [zirconium boride], for which this process is already in use, under the name “[self-propagating high-temperature synthesis]”.

 One clever trick from zirconium boride SHS, probably applicable to this entire class of processes, is to include metallic magnesium in